 Including judges is a great way to provide participants with feedback on their ideas.
 Judges don't need to be experts in coding.
 Consider inviting local business people and community leaders to be judges.
-Hosting a virtual app showcase also allows for inviting judges from near and far - don't be afraid to ask.
+Hosting a virtual app showcase also allows you to invite judges from near and far - don't be afraid to ask.